open-telemetry/opentelemetry-android/README.md

 ### Getting the library

-Our plan is to publish this library on maven central, but until that plan comes to fruition, there are two options for bringing in this library as a dependency for your Android app:
+There are two options for bringing in this library as a dependency for your Android app:

-#### Use as a gradle dependency via jitpack.io:
+#### Use as a gradle dependency from maven central:

 Add [jitpack.io](https://jitpack.io/#signalfx/splunk-otel-android/) as a maven repository to the `repositories` section of your main build.gradle: